br3ndonland/R-guide/R-guide.md

 > models, time series analysis, classical parametric and nonparametric
 > tests, clustering and smoothing.
 There is also a large set of
 > functions which provide a flexible graphical environment for creating
 > various kinds of data presentations.
-Additional modules (“add-on
+Additional modules (‘add-on
-> packages”) are available for a variety of specific purposes (see [R
+> packages’) are available for a variety of specific purposes (see [R
 > Add-On
 > Packages](http://cran.rstudio.com/doc/FAQ/R-FAQ.html#R-Add_002dOn-Packages)).
 >
 > The name is partly based on the (first) names of the first two R
 > authors (Robert Gentleman and Ross Ihaka), and partly a play on the
-> name of the Bell Labs language ‘S’, which stood for System.”
+> name of the Bell Labs language ‘S’, which stood for System.’

 ## General R resources